Derykian/Derykian.github.io/index.md

 *picture here*

-For applications such as identifying ants from colored photos, the CNN is fed an input with 3 color channels, each a matrix of pixel color values.
-This input data has been through preprocessing which involved augmentation (link to generalization), downscaling to _ x _, and normalizing its pixel values to between 0 and 1 (link to normalization).
+For applications such as identifying ants from colored photos, the network is fed an input with 3 color channels, each a matrix of pixel color values usually of dimensions _.

+Prior to being input to the network, the dataset is preprocessed which involves downscaling the resolution and normalizing the pixel values of the images.
+Downscaling heavily reduces required system resources during training, with little impact to training performance.
+Normalization is required to mitigate exploding and vanishing gradients, caused by repeated operations with very large or tiny weights.

 The input data with a shape of _ is fed into the first convolutional layer. *filters, feature mapping, stride, same and valid, activation,...*